techgnosis/tanzu-gitops/README.md

 ### Kubeapps
 Kubeapps is a GUI for Helm that makes it easy to fill out values for Helm charts

-## Implementation Notes
+## Quirks I have observed
 * I used an Ubuntu-based image instead of Alpine for the Concourse Helper image. musl behaves strangely sometimes.
 I was unable to run `ytt` in Alpine.
-This image is not being downloaded frequently so saving space is not a high priority.
+* Kubeapps only seems to behave if it is installed in the `default` namespace

 ## Wavefront